 01 / Background

 Hi — people from the Internet.
-I am Shikun Liu (刘诗昆 in Chinese characters), a fourth-year Ph.D. student in robotics, studying at Imperial College London.
-I am currently affiliated to the Dyson Robotics Lab, where I am co-advised by Edward Johns and Andrew J. Davison.
-I completed my Master of Research degree with Distinction at the same lab working on multi-task and auxiliary learning.
+I am Shikun Liu (刘诗昆 in Chinese characters).
+I am a Research Scientist at Meta GenAI, based in London, England.
+My current work focuses on fundamental and applied research in video generation and world models.
+I earned both my Ph.D. and M.Res. degrees at Imperial College London, where I was part of the Dyson Robotics Lab, working with Andrew J. Davison and Edward Johns.
 Prior to joining Imperial College, I obtained my Bachelor degrees in Mathematics and Electrical Engineering at Penn State - Schreyer Honors College.
-My research is generously funded by Dyson.

 02 / Research